insanum/gcalcli/docs/README.md

 #### Configuration Folders

-gcalcli is able to store all its necessary information in a specific folder.
+gcalcli is able to store all its necessary information in a specific folder (use the --configFolder option.)
 Each folder will contain 2 files: oauth and cache.
 An optional 3rd file, gcalclirc, can be present for specific flags that you only want to apply when using this configuration folder.

 #### Importing VCS/VCAL/ICS Files from Exchange (or other)